Blake-Madden/tinyexpr-plusplus/TinyExprChanges.md

 - Added support for custom handlers to resolve unknown variables.
 - Added new built-in functions:
   - `and`: returns true (i.e., non-zero) if all conditions are true (accepts 1-24 arguments).
+  - `arabic`: converts a Roman numeral string to a number, like the *Excel* function.
   - `average`: returns the mean for a range of values (accepts 1-24 arguments).
+  - `bin2dec`: converts a binary string to a number, like the *Excel* function.
   - `bitand`: bitwise AND.
   - `bitlrotate`: bitwise left rotate.
 Versions of this are available for 8-, 16-, 32-, and 64-bit integers (if supported by the platform).
   - `bitlshift`: left shift.